saad-latheef/File-Sorter/README.md

-Sorter.py is the code run in your local editor.
+file sorter.py is the code run in your local editor.

 Write the path for the folder you want to sort